 Intuitive retail is rooted in human behavior.
 For it to be effective, it must fundamentally meet the expectations a person has created through life experience and deliver confidence, control, comfort and belonging.

 Despite attempts to win consumers over with a positive and relevant brand experience, many brands and retailers are actually driving consumers away, confusing them, frustrating them, and creating indifference with too many product assortments, wrong messages, and irrelevant experiences.
 Why?
-Because brands and retailers fail to understand that today's purchase decisions are not made by consumers or shoppers, but by complex individuals who often have deep and sometimes unexpected relationships with products and brands outside of the store, that are often overlooked or dismissed at retail.
-Intuitive Retail is understanding behaviors, it's affecting and reflecting behavior.
+Because brands and retailers fail to understand that today’s purchase decisions are not made by consumers or shoppers, but by complex individuals who often have deep and sometimes unexpected relationships with products and brands outside of the store, that are often overlooked or dismissed at retail.
+Intuitive retail is understanding, affecting, and reflecting behaviors.

-When appplying the foundation of Intuitive Retail to a "dynamic buying environment" it is important to focus on the behaviors of people, Taking a holistic view of their lives.
+When applying the foundation of intuitive retail to a dynamic buying environment, it is important to focus on the behaviors of people, taking a holistic view of their lives.
 Determine high or low emotion, and involvement.
 Incorporating high emotions and high involvement creates rich associations for the consumer.
 When faced with uncomfortable realities, it is a good idea to incorporate comfortable elements.
-A good example is the Barnes & Noble "comfy" chair and in-store cafe.
-The uncomfortable reality: an enormous selection of merchandise, where the consumer can feel overwhelmed quite easily; solution: elements of comfort are introduced into the environment that create a relaxed atmosphere to facilitate browsing or "drifting," creating a longer in-store consumer experience.
+A good example is the Barnes & Noble “comfy” chair and in-store cafe.
+The uncomfortable reality: an enormous selection of merchandise, where the consumer can feel overwhelmed quite easily; solution: elements of comfort are introduced into the environment that create a relaxed atmosphere to facilitate browsing or “drifting,” creating a longer in-store consumer experience.
 Create rich, compact experiences to tap associations and connections.

 Source: Intuitive Retail: Brian Kristofek, Upshot